ACuteWoof/blog-md/posts/mc-rant.md

 Now.
 Keep these in mind:

-- Minecraft is marketted as a sandbox game.
+- Minecraft is marketed as a sandbox game.

 - Mojang develops Minecraft and it was bought by Microsoft in 2017.